-Objective 5: Require CMOs' use of rapid cycle process improvement/plan-do-study-act principles to achieve a relative 10% increase over CY 2014 rates as reported in June of 2020 based on CY 2019 data.
+Objective 5: Require CMOs' use of rapid cycle process improvement/plan-do-study-act principles to achieve improvements in preventive care, birth outcomes, and chronic disease management for their enrolled members as measured by a relative 10% increase over CY 2014 rates as reported in June of 2020 based on CY 2019 data.

-Strategy 1: Review quarterly utilization, prior authorization, case management, disease management, EPSDT, and P4HB reports to ensure rapid cycle process improvement principles are in use across all program areas and improving care strategies.
+Strategy 1: Review quarterly utilization, prior authorization, case management, disease management, EPSDT, and P4HB reports to ensure rapid cycle process improvement principles are in use across all program areas and improving care management strategies.

-- 1. PQO Unit staff to utilize plan-do-study-act methods to develop and revise report specifications for the CMOs' reporting of utilization, prior authorization, case management, disease management, EPSDT and P4HB quarterly metrics - 2.
-PQO Unit staff to provide feedback to the GF and GF 360° programs' CMOs regarding their quarterly reports - 3.
+- 1. PQO Unit staff to utilize plan-do-study-act methods to develop and revise report specifications for the CMOs' reporting of utilization, prior authorization, case management, disease management, EPSDT and P4HB quarterly metrics. - 2.
+PQO Unit staff to provide feedback to the GF and GF 360° programs' CMOs regarding their quarterly reports. - 3.
 PQO Unit staff will engage in face-to-face discussions with the CMOs' staff regarding report follow up during in person Quality Medical Management meetings and CMO specific meetings.

-Strategy 2: Continue annual tracking of performance measure rates and comparisons with HEDIS percentiles
+Strategy 2: Continue annual tracking of performance measure rates and comparisons with HEDIS percentiles to monitor improvements in preventive care, birth outcomes and chronic disease management.

-- Collaborate on a weekly basis throughout the calendar year with the DCH MMIS vendor to generate the annual performance measure rates for the GF, GF 360°, FFS and All populations - 2.
-Collaborate with the GF and GF 360° CMOs to generate the CMO specific performance measure rates - 3.
-Participate with the HP designated medical record review vendor to ensure appropriate chart chase logic, medical record retrieval and abstraction of data for the annual hybrid rates - 4.
-Collaborate with the EQRO vendor and HEDIS-certified auditor to ensure annual performance measure rates are validated as accurate and reportable - 5.
-Ensure submission of performance measure rates to CMS through the CMS secure reporting portal
+1. Collaborate on a weekly basis throughout the calendar year with the DCH MMIS vendor to generate the annual performance measure rates for the GF, GF 360°, FFS and All populations.

+- 2. Collaborate with the GF and GF 360° CMOs to generate the CMO specific performance measure rates. - 3.
+Participate with the HP designated medical record review vendor to ensure appropriate chart chase logic, medical record retrieval and abstraction of data for the annual hybrid rates. - 4.
+Collaborate with the EQRO vendor and HEDIS-certified auditor to ensure annual performance measure rates are validated as accurate and reportable. - 5.
+Ensure submission of performance measure rates to CMS through the CMS secure reporting portal.

-Strategy 3: Participate with CMS in the implementation of a new performance metric monitoring contraceptive utilization.
+Strategy 3: Participate with CMS in the implementation of a new performance metric to monitor contraceptive utilization.

-Strategy 4: Continue annual CAHPS adult and child surveys and the annual CAHPS survey of the PeachCare for Kids (CHIP) members
+Strategy 4: Conduct annual CMO and DCH CAHPS adult and child surveys and the annual DCH CAHPS survey of the PeachCare for Kids (CHIP) members

-- 1. Maintain a contract with a HEDIS-certified CAHPS surveyor - 2.
-Coordinate with the Decision Support Team to obtain the eligibility file for submission to the HEDIS-certified CAHPS surveyor - 3.
-Collaborate with the National CAHPS Data Bank for the submission of the CAHPS survey data for benchmarking purposes
+- 1. DCH and the CMOs will maintain a contract with a HEDIS-certified CAHPS surveyor. - 2.
+Coordinate with the Decision Support Team to obtain the eligibility file for submission to the HEDIS-certified CAHPS surveyor. - 3.
+Collaborate with the National CAHPS Data Bank for the submission of the CAHPS survey data for benchmarking purposes. - 4.
+Develop performance improvement projects to address areas of poor performance identified in the CAHPS surveys.